Post-Weight Loss Surgery

 Body contouring procedures at Columbia Aesthetic Plastic Surgery can help complete your personal transformation after significant weight loss by removing loose skin.
 If you’ve lost a significant amount of weight, either through surgery such as a gastric bypass or by making lifestyle changes, excess skin may prevent you from having confidence in your appearance.

 Men and women seeking plastic surgery after weight loss come from throughout the Baltimore-Washington corridor to our practice.
-Save $50 on your consultation (regularly $100) by contacting us using our online form, or you can call our office at (410) 740-9330 to schedule an appointment.
+Save $50 on your consultation (regularly $150), or call us at (410) 740-9330.
+Please note, this discount cannot be applied to procedures covered by insurance, only applies to cosmetic consults, and is valid for new patients only.
+For existing patients, please contact us online or call the office for an appointment.

 A Modern Approach

 Plastic surgery after weight loss encompasses a range of cosmetic and reconstructive procedures, which can tighten, lift, and contour different areas of the body and face.
-The first step is talking to Dr. Chang or Dr. Tilt about what you want to achieve through plastic surgery.
-Your surgeon will create a detailed surgical plan that may be completed all at once or in stages, depending on your goals and the extent of surgery needed.
+The first step is talking to Dr. Chang about what you want to achieve through plastic surgery.
+He will create a detailed surgical plan that may be completed all at once or in stages, depending on your goals and the extent of surgery needed.

 Body contouring procedures that are typically part of a post-weight loss surgical plan include: